Ohio Probate Resources & Law | Inheritance Advances in OH

 Many are understandably frustrated that their inheritance can be blocked for years by a legal process.

 At Inheritance Funding, we provide inheritance advances that allow you to access the money meant for you much faster.
-Our process is fast and easy, and we let you decide how much of the inheritance you want in as little as 24 hours.
+Our process is fast and easy, and we let you decide how much of the inheritance you want as soon as the same day you apply.
 Use the money however you’d like — car payments, bills, vacation, home improvements, gifts or anything else you can think of.

 Our team will gladly walk you through the Ohio probate process and answer any questions.
 IFC has no hidden fees or monthly payments (an advance is not a loan!), and we don’t take credit or income as an issue.